'Ecology in Action' Photo Competition

 Best Overall Photo

-This prize will be awarded to the photo judged the best in the competition over all, and will be chosen by the judges from amongst the three first-prize winning category images.
+This prize of $500 will be awarded to the photo judged the best in the competition over all, and will be chosen by the judges from amongst the three first-prize winning category images.

 The winner of this category will receive a cash prize and will be offered the opportunity to have a feature exhibition of their work on the ESA website.
 This will consist of the images entered in the competition and a short biography of the photographer, and may also include up to five additional images of the photographers choice.